 mtexColorbar

-The prefered orientation
+The preferred orientation

 command.